NicolasKocher/sprint-poker/README.md

 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key (optional)

-3. Run the app with Netlify Functions:
+3. Run the app with Netlify Functions (set `NETLIFY_BLOBS_TOKEN` when prompted so the local Blob store works):
    ```bash
    # Terminal 1: Start Netlify Functions Server
    npx netlify dev